PlqnK/docker-home-services-host/README.md

 sudo ./post-first-launch.sh
 ```

-Finally, in order to backup you containers config files you will need to configure your file server to pull files from the docker host using rsync in "module mode" with the module named `docker_backup` configured in the `docker-host-rsyncd.example.conf` file.
+Finally, in order to backup your containers config files you will need to configure your file server to pull files from the docker host using rsync in "module mode" with the module named `docker_backup` configured in the `docker-host-rsyncd.example.conf` file.

 ## Contributing